Guitar Amps and Epistemological Failure

 How does a decades-old, energetic community with no institutions or credentialing manage to develop a cult of expertise untethered to reality?
-And the superstitions cost people hundreds of dollars and hours of research scrutinizing minuscule amplifier differences.
+This is all the more impressive given that the superstition costs people hundreds of dollars and hours of research time scrutinizing minuscule amplifier differences.

 These ideas jump to mind: